milux/ppcolor/README.md

 JDK 8.0 or higher with `javax.sound.midi` available

 ## Usage
-Build with `./gradlew jar proguard`
+Build with `./gradlew jar proguard` or take pre-built release from `releases` directory

 Run with `java -jar ppcolor-<version>.jar`